 Have you ever edited the United States Code?
 No?
 Lucky you.
 In desperation, I started writing again, with the aim of becoming a full-time novelist.
 Since my mystery didn’t sell, I turned my attention to my other favorite genre, romance.
 The Evil Twin and I challenged each other to see who could write and sell a contemporary romance first.
 Pam was the first to be offered a contract, but I was the first to see my book in print, so we both won, especially since those books launched successful writing careers for both Pam and myself.
 (Check out PamelaBurford.com.)
 I gave my notice to the law-book taskmasters the day I signed my first publishing contract.
-Since then, my only “work” outside the home has been teaching occasional writing courses at Rochester’s literary center, Writers & Books, a much more pleasant and rewarding pastime.
 A couple of years ago, having endured all the snow and ice we cared to, hubby and I moved to Austin, Texas, and we are hard at work keeping it weird.

 I’ve always been a big history buff, with a special interest in medieval England and 19th-century urban America, so in addition to contemporary romances, I went on to write medieval romantic suspense and my Nell Sweeney historical mystery series.
 As of this writing, I’ve authored 28 novels and novellas for Bantam, Berkley Prime Crime, Signet, NAL, Harlequin, and St. Martin’s Press, with translations in over twenty countries.

-In recent years, I’ve gotten the rights back to my mysteries, my medievals, and two of my contemporary romances, all of which (along with some newly released work) I’ve self-published as reasonably priced ebooks.
-I designed the covers myself, of course, and gave them the kind of look I always thought they should have.
+In recent years, I’ve gotten the rights back to nearly all my traditionally published novels, which I’ve been self-publishing, along with my newly written stories, as reasonably priced ebooks.
+I design the covers myself, of course, and give them the kind of look I always thought they should have.
 In digital form, my books have reached over a million new readers and regularly appear in top-10 lists on Amazon and BarnesandNoble.com.